aptos-labs/aptos-core/developer-docs-site/docs/guides/prover-guides/spec-lang.md

 As seen in the example, helper functions can be generic.
 Moreover, they can access global state.

-Definitions of helper functions are neutral regards whether they apply to a [pre- or post-state](#pre-and-post-state).
+Definitions of helper functions are neutral regarding whether they apply to a [pre- or post-state](#pre-and-post-state).
 They are evaluated in the currently active state.
 For instance, in order to see whether a balance existed in the pre-state, one uses `old(exists_balance<Currency>(a))`.
 Consequently, the expression `old(..)` is not allowed within the definition of a helper function.

-Helper functions are partial functions; see discussion of [partial semantics](#partial-semantics).
+Helper functions are partial functions; see the discussion of [partial semantics](#partial-semantics).

-### Uninterpreted Functions
+### Uninterpreted functions

 A helper function can be defined as **uninterpreted** by simply omitting its body: